 For now, Echo devices can only connect with one Bluetooth speaker at a time, but we're hope that would change.
 Who wouldn't want the option to stream music throughout their home?

-Until then, here's how to connect your Echo to a single Bluetooth speaker.
+How to connect your Echo to a single Bluetooth speaker

 1. Make sure your Echo and Bluetooth speaker are at least three feet apart.